ndgeniebla/phaser-mkdocs/docs/home.md

 1. Setting Up Your Project
 2. Understanding The Components of A Phaser Project
-3. Creating and Configuring Our Game Instance
+3. Creating Our Game Instance
 4. Building Our First Scene
 5. Building Our First Game Object
 6. Building Our First Enemy
 7. Keeping Score
-8. One More Scene
+8. A Final Scene

 ##Typographical Conventions

+1. Code Snippets

 ##Notes and Warning Messages
+Throughout this Documentation you will see message blocks that denote important information.
+Each message block will indicate important information that while not part of the instructions, are important in ensuring you do not run into any obstacles along the way.
+See below for examples of the message blocks that will be used in this documentation.

 [1]: https://phaser.io/